ochestra-tech/kubeopera-cli/README.md

-# kubeforge-cli
+# kubeopera-cli

 Installs Kubernetes on a remote VM of any of the major cloud providers

-KubeForge is a Go-based command-line tool for automated Kubernetes installation on virtual machines across multiple cloud providers (AWS, GCP, Azure, and Oracle Cloud).
+kubeopera-cli is a Go-based command-line tool for automated Kubernetes installation on virtual machines across multiple cloud providers (AWS, GCP, Azure, and Oracle Cloud).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)